BliztRipper/getLatestCreatedRepo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made for do the test from Appsynth By Arnon

-## Available Scripts
+## How to Run project

 In the project directory, you can run: